Police force to fly flags at half mast for officer who died saving man’s life | ITV News

-A police force is to fly flags at half-mast for a “hugely respected” officer who died after being hit by a train as he attempted to save a distressed man on the tracks.
+Nottinghamshire police will fly flags at half-mast for a “hugely respected” officer who died after being hit by a train as he attempted to save a distressed man on the tracks.

 Sergeant Graham Saville, a response officer based at Newark Police Station, suffered serious injuries after he was hit in Balderton, near Newark-on-Trent, on August 24.